Billable / non-billable time, rates and costs

 However, you probably still want to track the total project time, as it has cost for a company and has a great influence on the size of the profit you earn.

-You can see a billing status of each project in a label next to its name when you go to your Projects page.
+You can see the billing status of each project in a label next to its name when you go to your Projects page.

 Because Everhour is a task-based time tracking tool, you can mark specific tasks inside a billable project as non-billable.
 This approach is simpler and faster than checking each time entry (as many other systems force you to do), where you have to go entry by entry and ensure to mark the right hours as billable.